tradle/rn-nodeify/readme.md

 --install     install node core shims (default: install all), fix the "browser"
-              and "react-native" fields in the package.json's of dependencies --hack        hack individual packages that are known to make the React Native packager choke
+              and "react-native" fields in the package.json's of dependencies --hack        hack individual packages that are known to make the React Native packager choke --ignore      packages from root package.json to be ignored by nodeify, usefull when using custom modules using `npm link`
 ```

 ### Examples